SergioCoboLopez/ELN_Sergio/docs/december/index.md

 I am going to start working on the paper now.
 First, I want to have a decent draft of Figure 4.
 I finished a first draft on Figure 4.
 There is something odd with the lines that mark the transitions between simplified dynamics.
 This had already happened before, but I do not remember what exactly the problem was.
 I will check this at other time.

+## December 12 to December 17

+Goals of the week

+-Update documentation of GoldSim.
+Draft of ESA application -GoldSim code: Finish fermentation and test that everything works correctly -Viralization paper
+-Transients dynamics paper
+-Code for error

+Reading

+Journal club
+Go over Transients dynamic paper again - start becoming an expert on it Microbial Metabolism on book

+## December 12
+There are enzyme inducers: some are competitive (they occupy the place of substrates) and some are non-competitive.
+Non competitive (or allosteric, apparently) attach to a different part of the enzyme.
+These inhibitors are involved in feedback loops to deactivate the enzymes.

+Group meeting:
+In the world of the bacteria, diffussion is the main force for nutrient flow.
+"Win" stands for "winogradsky"

+There is an error with github pages in the goldsim repository and I don't know how to fix it.
+I suspect it is related to having a draft paper in the docs folder.
+However, this is not a problem in the needle finder repository, and that is puzzling me.